evandwight/modernexcel/README.md

 ModernExcel aims to bring the modern programming standard of [linting](https://en.wikipedia.org/wiki/Lint_(software)) to excel.

-# No further developer due to lack of interest
+# No further development due to lack of interest

 # Getting started